The Teach First NZ ProgrammeWhat attracts you to the Teach First NZ Programme?

 “I’m currently working towards the Ako Mātātupu vision by preserving Matauranga Maori through music, and creating spaces for rangatahi to share their stories within our community.”

 The final stage of our recruitment process is a full day Ako Centre.
-For the 2021 cohort, these will commence in early 2020.
+For the 2021 cohort, these will commence in March 2020.